River Birch is a forked, slightly leaning tree with an irregular crown. It grows to 80 feet in height.

 Comparisons: The bark of River Birch exfoliates in a manner different from Paper Birch where the texture is more uniform and the exfoliation is a strip to a sheet.
 Also, the bark of Paper Birch, B. papyrifera, is whitish without the dark furrowing of older bark.
 See below for a leaf comparison.

 Above: Various shapes of the trees: 1st & 2nd photos - with a trunk branching from the base; 3rd photo - - single trunk with branching above.
+The tree in the 2nd photo is in the wetland at Eloise Butler.

 Below: Bark ranges from creamy-white to shiny silver-ish to pinkish-brown and irregularly peeling into papery scales.
 With time, the bark becomes thick, fissured and shaggy.